daymos/hostingOnGitHub/README.md

 The name of the repo must follow this standard: _yourUsername_.github.io.
 This is the URL you will be using to access your website from a browser.
 This is according to the github guide.
 However I found that if you plan to use a custom domain, you can call this anything and don't need to follow the standard.
-The repo can be public or private, but be aware that the even if you set it on private the page will be available at _username_.github.io/_repoName_
+The repo can be public or private, but be aware that even if you set it on private the page will be available at _username_.github.io/_repoName_

 ## Clone the repo in your local machine